jim-junior/jim-junior.github.io/src/components/blog/blogs/how-to-create-a-responsive-custom-video-player-in-react.md

 In this article, we'll guide you through creating a responsive custom video player using a library I built called `reactjs-media`.
 This approach lets you avoid the limitations of the default HTML5 player and the complexity of building a video player from scratch.
 The reactjs-media library provides more react approach to building your custom player with a wide range of features and customization options.

-> UPDATE: The reactjs-media documentation was shifted to open.cranom.tech
+> UPDATE: The reactjs-media documentation was shifted to [https://orbiton.js.org/open-ug/reactjs-media/intro](https://orbiton.js.org/open-ug/reactjs-media/intro)

 <!--truncate-->